abhijitp21/ai-reporecommender/README.md

 The AI Repo Recommender GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to the OpenAI API.
 It then generates review comments based on the AI's response and adds them to the pull request.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests to improve the AI Code Reviewer GitHub Action.

-Let the maintainer generate the final package (`yarn build` & `yarn package`).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.